Stylish mid-sized four-seater, usefully improved

 - Manual gearbox best avoided

-It has few direct rivals but its primary two are the Audi A5 Cabriolet and the BMW 4 Series Convertible – the latter, unlike the Mercedes, has a folding hard-top, rather than a fabric roof.
-Alternatives that are more leftfield include the Range Rover Evoque Convertible and high-end derivatives of the Vauxhall Cascada.
+As such, it has few direct rivals but its primary two are the Audi A5 Cabriolet and the BMW 4 Series Convertible – the latter, unlike the C-Class Cabriolet, has a folding hard-top, rather than a fabric roof.
+Some buyers may also consider the Range Rover Evoque Convertible, although not many in the UK judging from its scarcity on the roads.

-Its sleekness is preserved by virtue of the folding fabric soft-top, which concertinas more elegantly than a three-piece hard-top, robbing less boot space in the process.
+Styling-wise, the Cabriolet mirrors the Mercedes-Benz C-Class Coupe.
+So, its sleekness is preserved by virtue of the folding fabric soft-top, which concertinas more elegantly than the rival three-piece hard-top from BMW, robbing less boot space in the process.

 Not that you buy a four-seater convertible if practicality’s your chief requirement, but with the roof raised there is up to 360 litres of boot capacity, shrinking to 285 litres when the soft top’s stowed away into the well behind the back seats.